 If part-time unemployment benefits are too generous, they create a risk for prolonged part-time unemployment spells.

 Benefits to part-time unemployed workers weaken incentives to move into full-time employment and can cause lock-in effects.

 Benefits to part-time unemployed workers could function as an unintended indirect subsidy to sectors with many involuntary part-time workers.

 It is difficult for the government to distinguish people who are looking for full-time work from people who work part-time by choice.

 Author's main message

 For workers who would prefer full-time work, part-time jobs are a stepping stone to regular employment.
 Thus, partial unemployment benefits for part-time unemployed workers could yield significant welfare gains; they could also lower government spending on unemployment insurance and other transfers to these workers.
+As an active labor market policy, part-time benefits seem to work rather well, especially for marginal groups.
 To counteract the tendency for high benefits to discourage moving from part- to full-time jobs, the benefits should be of short duration and decline over time.
 Time-limited benefits not only increase incentives for full-time unemployed to move into part-time work, but also to move quickly on to full-time employment.